Enia: This is the last chapter. I'm sorry. I've enjoyed the ride.

-"Don't I know it," I agreed.
+"Don't I know it," I agreed, sighed.

 The humans jumped to attention.
 Some did leave, quite a few actually.
 Trouble got up and scrambled away, yelling profanities back at us.
-Everyone else began to squeamishly pick up the body parts, piling them up to be burned.
+Everyone who was left began to squeamishly pick up the body parts, piling them up to be burned.

 Things had just gotten a lot more complicated.